-IMPORTANT: Use only Toro approved attachments.
+Important Use only Toro-approved attachments.
 Attachments can change the stability and the operating characteristics of the traction unit.
 The warranty of the traction unit may be voided if used with unapproved attachments.

-IMPORTANT: Before installing the attachment, ensure that the mount plates are free of any dirt or debris.
+Important Before installing the attachment, ensure that the mount plates are free of any dirt or debris and that the pins rotate freely.
+If the pins do not rotate freely, grease them; refer to Greasing the Traction Unit, page 23.

 - 1. Position the attachment on a level surface with enough space behind it to accommodate the traction unit. - 2.
-Move the speed selector lever to the turtle position. - 3.
-Start the engine. - 4.
-Slowly push the attachment tilt lever forward to tilt the attachment mount plate forward. - 5.
+Start the engine. - 3.
+Tilt the attachment mount plate forward. - 4.
 Position mount plate into the upper lip of the attachment receiver plate (Fig. 18).

-6. Raise the loader arms while tilting back the mount plate at the same time.
+- 1. Mount plate

-IMPORTANT: The attachment should be raised enough to clear the ground, and the mount plate should be tilted all the way back.
+- 2. Receiver plate

-- 7. Stop the engine.
+- 5. Raise the loader arms while tilting back the mount plate at the same time.

-- 8. Engage the quick attach pins (Fig. 19).
+Important The attachment should be raised enough to clear the ground, and the mount plate should be tilted all the way back.

-- 9. Ensure that the cam collars are seated on top of the cast pin brackets (Fig. 19).
+- 6. Stop the engine. - 7.
+Engage the quick attach pins, ensuring that they are fully seated in the mount plate (Fig. 19).